 Greetings and best wishes to you.
 Whether you are returning for the next stage in your Skidmore journey or are arriving for your initial experience here as a new student, know that you are a valuable member of this very special community.
 Skidmore is YOUR College; it is where you belong.

 My hope is that, over the coming year, you will take full advantage of what the College has to offer and experience the many ways in which “Creative Thought Matters.”
 Our broad liberal arts curriculum represents virtually the full spectrum of human cultural and intellectual accomplishment.
 Explore it!
-Learn how the disciplines represented here interrogate the world--how they ask and answer questions, and how they relate to one another.
+Learn how the disciplines represented here interrogate the world – how they ask and answer questions, and how they relate to one another.
 Learn from the pervasive presence of the visual and performing arts throughout our campus.
 Join – and contribute to – student organizations (especially those dedicated to making a positive difference in the Skidmore community), in the Saratoga region, or in the world at large.
 Discover your own cause, your own way of leaving the world a better place than you found it.
 Participate in a sport, either as a member of a varsity, club, or intramural team or as an individual seeking to enhance your own health and wellness.
 And be sure to take advantage of our setting in the vibrant small city of Saratoga Springs and our proximity to the unparalleled opportunities afforded by the Adirondacks.